manishh-sharma/manish_taskharbor/README.md

 ## 1. Project Topic: TaskHarbor - Task Management Application

+**Problem Statement** :-TaskHarbor is going to be develop to address the inefficiencies and lack of transparency in traditional task management systems.
+In many existing task management platforms, users face issues related to trust, accountability, and data security.

 **TaskHarbor** is a robust task management application that is designed to cater to your organizational needs.
 This project offers a comprehensive set of features to enhance task management and streamline your workflow.

-**Problem Statement** :- To address the inefficiencies and lack of transparency in traditional task management systems.
-In many existing task management platforms, users face issues related to trust, accountability, and data security.
-With TaskHarbor, we aim to leverage blockchain technology to create a secure, decentralized, and transparent task management system.
-This system will empower users to manage tasks, collaborate with others, and track progress in a way that ensures trust and immutability of task-related data, ultimately enhancing productivity and accountability in task management processes.

 TaskHarbor is versatile tools that can be used for a wide range of purposes and can help individuals and organizations stay organized and productive.
 Here are some different uses of apps:- **Daily Journel , Personal Task Management , Project Management , Daily Planning , Goal Tracking , Shopping Lists , Note-Taking , Collaborative Work , Travel Planning , Event Planning , Budgeting , Health and Wellness** etc..